bibermann/biberconf/README.md

 Tools, tweaks and configs for a Bash command line environment.

+Currently working on:
-Currently working on Debian based systems including Ubuntu (server and desktop environments).
+- Debian based systems including Ubuntu (server and desktop environments)
+- Arch based systems
+- X.org (Wayland is not yet tested)

 Biberconf includes:
 - [bash-git-prompt: An informative and fancy bash prompt for Git users](https://github.com/magicmonty/bash-git-prompt)